-2. Queen’s Day, April 2011.
+2. April 2011.
 Being a hugely antisocial bastard, I kept my distance from Queen’s Day for the majority of my Amsterdam years.
-Don’t get me wrong, as a visual spectacle it’s nothing short of phenomenal, the roads and canal ways awash with a sea of orange, merrymaking partygoers.
+Don’t get me wrong, as a visual spectacle it’s nothing short of phenomenal, the roads and canalways awash with a sea of orange, merrymaking partygoers.
 But at the end of the day being right in the heart of the action was just a familiarly depressing mix of vomiting people, ear-splitting techno music and insultingly overpriced refreshments.

-5. Queen’s Day, April 2012.
+5. April 2012.
 These days Queen’s Day is celebrated as King’s day, following the abdication of Queen Beatrix in 2013.
 So now it’s all about Willem-Alexander, the first king since the national holiday began in 1890.
 But from what I’ve seen the shtick is much the same.
-So if a full on day of unadulterated partying is your thing, you’ll no doubt love it.
+So if a day of relentless, unadulterated partying is your thing you’ll no doubt love it.
 Just grab a beer from that bucket of Heineken, sample some local herring (if you can stomach it), put on a silly orange wig and do the day Dutch style.

 For more on life in the Dutch capital, have a look through my other 5s on Amsterdam.